ADVERTISEMENT

 Be sure to experiment with various search strings, as each will return unique results.
 For example, remove Missouri and North Carolina but keep Lone Jack in this query to get a broader list of results.

-6. You also can narrow your searches to specific types of content using the bar on the left side of the page.
+6. You also can narrow your searches to specific types of content.

-By default, Google scours everything; click the triangle to see results from books, images, videos or another category.
+By default, Google scours everything; click from the menu to see results from books, images, videos or another category.
 When we select Images, the results include pictures of John Snow’s tombstone, as well as other Snows in the same cemetery.

 7. If your search results continue to generate irrelevant hits, use the minus sign (-) operator to exclude specific terms.